jags14385/ts-spike/README.md

         - because then the code structure can be maintained independently of the runtime requirements.
 More flexibilty
         - Is there a way I can use  "cucumberOpts" for it.

+One way to use the cli afer transpiling

+-- ./node_modules/.bin/cucumber-js tmp/ --format-options '{"colorsEnabled": true}'

+Can I use a file to specify the options ??